 Helen knows that small businesses face lots of challenges.
 Helen and her office hold quarterly informational and legal clinics for Upper West Side small businesses and retail shops to support their success.
 These clinics discuss how to renegotiate a lease and to avoid city violations, as well as other topics.
 Any Upper West Side retail shop can sign up to participate in these clinics.Helen also sponsored Local Law 70 of 2017 to alert store owners over email if a complaint against their store is recorded in 311.

-Helen Sponsored the Small Business Jobs Survival Act
+Helen is a Sponsor of the Small Business Jobs Survival Act (SBJSA)

-Helen co-sponsored the Small Business Jobs Survival Act, Int.
+Helen is a co-sponsor of the Small Business Jobs Survival Act, Int.
 0402-2014, which establishes an environment for business owners to fairly negotiate commercial lease renewals.
-It creates a 10 year minimum lease with equal negotiating power to landlords, ends the passing on of property tax expenses to business owners, and ends rent-gouging as well as exorbitant rent increases.
+It creates a 10 year minimum lease with equal negotiating power for business owners and landlords, ends the passing on of property taxes to business owners, and ends rent-gouging as well as exorbitant rent increases.